Are You Considering The Abortion Pill?

 To be fully informed, it is essential to consider less common but more serious complications following a medication abortion.

 - Incomplete abortion which may require a follow up surgical abortion

 The Mayo Clinic states, “Having a medical abortion is a major decision with emotional and psychological consequences.”
 If you’ve had an abortion and are experiencing symptoms of depression or severe anxiety, please consult a mental health professional.
 Call us.
 We can refer you to a mental health professional in our area.

 When Can I Get A Medication Abortion?

-We can explain to you the requirements of the new law as well as the other legal requirements.
+We can help you understand your current legal options.
 Make an appointment to receive a no-cost pregnancy test.
 In most cases, you will also qualify for a free ultrasound to determine how many days/weeks you have been pregnant.